-Cottage cheese is often thought of as a healthy food for humans because it’s high in protein and low in fat.
+Cottage cheese is often thought of as a healthy food because it’s high in protein and low in fat.
 The only drawback is that it’s a dairy product, which can lead to just as many drawbacks as benefits.

-Dogs are simple creatures when it comes to what they need.
-It’s true that a fair amount of protein is required in their diet.
-But they should get this from a direct animal source, and not through a processed dairy product such as this.
+First off, dogs are simple creatures when it comes to what they need.
+It is true that protein is required in their diet but they should get this from a direct animal source, and not through a processed dairy product such as this.

 Can I Give My Dog Cottage Cheese?
 Answer: Not Necessary